 If you’re in the know when it comes to cars, you might have heard of a class of vehicles called salvage cars.
-These vehicles start out as regular cars, trucks, and SUVs only to gain the “salvage” classification when they’re written off by an insurance company after they suffer enough damage to make them not cost-efficient to repair.
+These vehicles start out as regular cars, wrecked trucks for sale, and SUVs only to gain the “salvage” classification when they’re written off by an insurance company after they suffer enough damage to make them not cost-efficient to repair.

 The process is more commonly known as having your car “totaled” after an accident, and a car owner who gets their vehicle written off are given a check by their insurance provider, who then hauls the car away and turns the car’s original title in for one branded as “salvage.”